-While most students are declaring their major by the end of their sophomore year or earlier, some students may find they do not particularly enjoy their major or original intended career path after taking courses in the subject.
-In this case, students may wish to switch their major, but there are pros and cons to this change.
+While most college students declare their major by the end of their sophomore year or earlier, some students are not.
+Students may find they prefer to avoid their major or original intended career path after taking courses in the subject.
+In this case, students may wish to switch their majors, but there are pros and cons to this change.
 Changing majors junior year of college may feel overwhelming, but it’s important to know what you’re in for so you can make an informed decision.

-Pro: It’s More in Line with What You Want
+Pro: It’s More Aligned with What You Want

-Some students may head into college knowing exactly what to major in and career they want out of their education, while others are leaning in towards one direction but aren’t quite sure.
-However, no matter which you category you fall into it, after you take the courses or take part in a job shadowing program, you may find that the major or career is nothing like you thought.
-This may give you pause and have you wonder if the major is really for you.
-Electives also give students the chance to see into a subject they’re interested in and can sometimes cause a change of heart when it comes to their declared major.
+Some students may head into college knowing exactly what to major in and what career they want from their education.
+Others are leaning towards one direction but aren’t quite sure.
+Yet, no matter which category you fall into, after you take the courses or take part in a job shadowing program, you may find that the major or career is nothing as you thought.
+This may give you pause and make you wonder if the major is really for you.
+Electives also give students the chance to explore a subject they’re interested in and can sometimes cause a change of heart when it comes to their declared major.

 If this is the case, it is sometimes in your best interest to change your major as soon as possible.
 You may find halfway through college that your career goals changed, and therefore your major should change with it.
-You shouldn’t stick with a major or career goal you are absolutely unhappy with.
+You shouldn’t stick with a major or career goal that you are absolutely unhappy with.
 Changing majors as early as possible is the goal, but not the worst if you do it later.

 Pro: You Have Time to Catch Up

-If you are choosing a new major that is similar to your old, it’s also possible that some of your completed courses may actually be prerequisites or electives for your new degree.
+If you are choosing a new major that is similar to your old one, it’s also possible that some of your completed courses may actually be prerequisites or electives for your new degree.

 Con: You May Not Graduate on Time

-Sadly, although you may discover you want to change your major in your sophomore or junior year, you might end up having to take an extra semester or two to graduate.
+Although you discover you want to change your major in your sophomore or junior year, you might end up having to take an extra semester or two to graduate.
 To increase your odds of graduating in four years, you may want to consider taking summer courses or extra classes during spring or fall semesters.
 A later graduation date isn’t as bad as it seems.
 In fact, only 41% of students graduate with a Bachelor’s degree in 4 years!

 Con: It May Cost More in Tuition to Switch

-In addition to taking more time to graduate, switching your major may also cost you more in tuition.
-You will have to pay for the extra semesters, courses, or summer classes.
-It may also be a bigger financial burden if you had scholarships that only lasted for four years or were specific to your original major.
+Besides taking more time to graduate, switching your major may also cost you more in tuition.
+You will have to pay for the extra semesters, courses, and possibly some summer classes.
+It may also be a bigger financial burden if you had college scholarships that only lasted for four years or were specific to your original major.